NicoGrassetto/Event-driven-document-processing-accelerator/README.md

     ```

 > [!NOTE]
-> The `azd up` command will provision infrastructure, deploy the function app, and create a custom Content Understanding analyzer based on `schemas/schema.json`.
+> The `azd up` command will provision infrastructure (including Event Grid system topic and subscription), deploy the function app, and create a custom Content Understanding analyzer based on `schemas/schema.json`.

 ## Usage